ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ## Dynamic Update of Authorization Information {#update}

-The Client can update the authorization information stored at RS at any time.
+The Client can update the authorization information stored at RS at any time without changing an established DTLS session.
 To do so, the Client requests from AS a new Access Token for the intended action on the respective resource and uploads this Access Token to the authz-info resource on RS.

 {{update-overview}} depicts the message flow where C requests a new Access Token after a security association between C and RS has been established using this protocol.
+The token request MUST specify the key identifier of the existing DTLS channel between the client and the resource server in the `kid` parameter of the Client-to-AS request.
+The authorization server MUST verify that the specified `kid` denotes a valid verifier for a proof-of-possession ticket that has previously been issued to the requesting client.
+Otherwise, the Client-to-AS request MUST be declined with a the error code `unsupported_pop_key` as defined in [Section 5.6.3 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.6.3).

+When the authorization server issues a new access token to update existing authorization information it MUST include the specified `kid` parameter in this access token.
+A resource server MUST associate the updated authorization information with any existing DTLS session that is identified by this key identifier.

+Note: By associating the access tokens with the identifier of an : existing DTLS session, the authorization information can be updated without changing the cryptographic keys for the DTLS communication between the client and the resource server, i.e. an existing session can be used with updated permissions.

 ~~~~~~~~~~~~~~~~~~~~~~~